• Skip to primary navigation

 Holiday recipes may encompass savory or sweet items, each with its unique preparation.
 In this case, the finished dish looks like a wrapped present, as the masa and filling are securely stuffed, tucked, and tied with a string inside a banana leaf.
 The pasteles are boiled in water and unwrapped at the table, often to a rousing round of oohs and aahs.

 Many people give pasteles as gifts to family, friends, and coworkers.
-That requires making large amounts at a time, which is no wonder that all family members are often involved in their preparation.
+That requires making large amounts at a time, which is no wonder that my family members are often involved in their preparation.

 Are Pasteles Healthy?